hzhangg/HR-Chatbot/README.md

 We also have a feature for users to request insight of what skills to focus on and allow judgement based on their importance.
-- We compile your missing qualifications alphabetically
+- We compile your unfulfilled qualifications alphabetically
 - We determine how many jobs require the skill

 Knowing this, users are able to judge which skills they should priortize to become a better candidate and aid users in their planning process.
 Notably, this was implemented with a Dictionary's key insertion structure recreated through Prolog.